psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 :class: dropdown
 [Hampshire Telegraph - Monday 10 December 1838](https://www.britishnewspaperarchive.co.uk/viewer/bl/0000069/18381210/022/0004)

-Repentance Adams, an old offender, was committetd to Winchester to take her trial, for stealing a mat from the door of Mr. Minns, dyer, at Newport.
+Repentance Adams, an old offender, was committed to Winchester to take her trial, for stealing a mat from the door of Mr. Minns, dyer, at Newport.

 ```